NewbranLTD/gulp-server-io/README.md

 ### Use with Gulp

-There are several ways to use this npm package.
-First during development use it with `gulp`:
+There are several ways to use this package.
+First, during development and, use it with `gulp`:

 ```js
 // gulpfile.js